Saudi Dress Code

 It is important to demonstrate at an interview good appearance as well as good manners.
 So, dress neatly and conservatively.

-Outside the business environment the bush suits are popular and suitable for the climate.
+Outside the business environment, bush suits are popular and suitable for the climate.

 There is no official dress code for foreigners in public